Analysis | It’s overly simple to tie all political rhetoric about sexual abuse to QAnon

 This was not a particularly strong attack.
 The Washington Post’s fact-checking team found that Jackson’s record in such cases was consistently misrepresented; Jackson herself noted that part of the problem was a congressional failure to update sentencing guidelines.
 Even the conservative National Review found the attack to be meritless.

 Hawley was undeterred both in the hearings and afterward.
-On Monday, he announced that he would introduce legislation to “get tough” on those who commit crimes related to child pornography.
+On Monday, he announced he would introduce legislation to “get tough” on those who commit crimes related to child pornography.

 “Dems, the White House & Judge Jackson spent last week saying sentences for child porn offenders are too harsh,” Hawley falsely claimed on Twitter.
 “They’re wrong.
 Child porn & exploitation is exploding.
 It’s time to protect our children.”